JoergM/graphite-api/README.md

 # graphite-api

-A Clojure library designed to ... well, that part is up to you.
+A Library to access Graphite-Data from Clojure.
+Not yet usable.

 ## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Joerg Mueller

 Distributed under the Eclipse Public License, the same as Clojure.